PapstJL4U/plsql_in_livebook/README.md

   - If you get "ORA-17800: Got minus one from a read call", the internet has this solution:
     - add line "DISABLE_OOB=ON" to /opt/oracle/product/23ai/dbhomeFree/network/admin/sqlnet.ora
     - However, I had to do the following:
-      - Virtual Box Network setting "Bridged Adapter", otherwise the Virtual Box OracleDB intance was not available from the Host
+      - Virtual Box Network setting "Bridged Adapter", otherwise the Virtual Box OracleDB intance was not available for *sqlcl* from the Host
 - to test the connection to OracleDB I used *sqlcl* on Linux via https://formulae.brew.sh/cask/sqlcl
 - Subsititute [localhost] or [127.0.0.1] or [0.0.0.] with the exact address if needed